Best small business accounting software in 2020

 With clean lines, aquatic colours, and a simple, intuitive design, Xero’s interface is as easy on the eye as it is to use.
 Its vibrant online dashboard is fully customisable, and effectively visualises your data to give you a direct, digestible overview of your business’ books.

 £10 per month gets you the Starter plan, which includes VAT submissions, plus automatic CIS (Construction Industry Scheme) reports and calculations.
-Though handy, we’d recommend this plan only for the sole traders out there – you’re limited to entering five bills, sending five invoices, and reconciling just 20 transactions per month.
+Though handy, we’d recommend this plan only for the sole traders out there – you’re limited to entering five bills, and sending 20 invoices per month.

 Ambitious businesses will almost certainly want to upgrade to Xero’s Standard plan (£24 per month), which does away with its predecessor’s restrictive limits.
 Large businesses can shell out for Xero’s Premium plan (£30 per month), which comes with multiple currency handling.

 Features allowing you to manage staff pensions and payroll and track expenses are available as add-ons:

 All plans include 24/7 customer support, access for unlimited users, and integration with more than 800 third-party apps.

 If watching your budget is as important as watching your business grow, look no further than FreshBooks.
 With three feature-rich plans and the lowest prices we found, FreshBooks is a refreshingly affordable accounting software solution.